List of incidents at Disneyland Resort: Foiled 1995 terrorist threat

-On April 12, 1995, Disneyland became worldwide headlines following a foiled terrorism plot, which sent hundreds of federal agents through the theme park, and grabbed attention to then-President Bill Clinton.
-The emergency came shortly after the Disneyland Security Division received a letter from an unidentified address and a pre-recorded videocassette from the mail.
-After a Disney Security manager reviewed the tape, Disneyland Security officers made five additional copies of the tape before contacting the Anaheim Police Department, the Orange County Bomb Squad, and the FBI.
-The Disneyland videotape incident came one week before the Oklahoma City bombing.
-It wasn't until a few days after Oklahoma City that the attack was declared a hoax.
-The plot according to authorities was thwarted when authorities at Los Angeles International Airport apprehended two Japanese members of Aum Shinrikyo with information in their possession about how to make a highly toxic nerve gas, by using the same ingredients used in the Tokyo subway sarin attack the previous month.
+On April 12, 1995, Disneyland received international media attention following a foiled terrorism plot, which sent hundreds of federal agents through the theme park and prompted a response from then-President Bill Clinton.
+The emergency came shortly after the Disneyland Security Division received a letter from an unidentified address and a pre-recorded videocassette from the mail; this happened one week before the Oklahoma City bombing.
+A few days later the attack was declared a hoax.
+Authorities at Los Angeles International Airport apprehended two Japanese members of Aum Shinrikyo who possessed information about making a highly toxic nerve gas with the same ingredients used in the Tokyo subway sarin attack the previous month.
 President Clinton in an afternoon conference two days after the Oklahoma City bombing gave brief conversation on the Disneyland threat calling it "a quick and secret development of a major U.S. effort".

-The recording, which was taped earlier that week, begins with an off-air recording of a television show from a Spanish-language television station in the Los Angeles market, before cutting to home movie footage showing three other videocassette tapes spreading on a table.
-Lying on top of one of the tapes contain a newspaper article from the April 1, 1995, edition of the Orange County Register, that contained a March 30, 1995, incident where a 21-year-old man from Fullerton, California was arrested after spraying a noxious substance inside both Space Mountain and a gift shop, sickening 33 people, with camcorder text at the bottom reading "GOOD BOY!", before cutting to a shot of various vintage photos of people.
-This was followed by images of a man with rubber gloves picking out containers of nerve gas chemicals wrapped in foil, storing in a refrigerator, placing them in glass jars, and boiling them in a boiling pot.
+The recording, which had been taped earlier that week, displayed a newspaper article from the Orange County Register that detailed a March 30, 1995, incident where a 21-year-old man from Fullerton, California was arrested after spraying a noxious substance inside Space Mountain and a gift shop, sickening 33 people.
+This was followed by images of a man with rubber gloves picking out containers of nerve gas chemicals wrapped in foil, storing them in a refrigerator, placing them in glass jars, and boiling them in a boiling pot.
 Camcorder texts reading "MADE EASY!", "NERVE GAS", and "DEAD GUEST" appeared on screen.
-A shot of a small calendar reading "April 14" and a clock reading 9:00 PM, the scheduled time for that evening's Main Street Electrical Parade, before cutting to a final view of a motel parking lot facing the intersection of West Katella Avenue and South Harbor Road, located across the street from the theme park's then-parking lot.
-The tape immediately ends with more Spanish off-air recording from the same station, before cutting to black.
+It also included a shot of a small calendar reading "April 14" and a clock reading 9:00 PM, the scheduled time for that evening's Main Street Electrical Parade.